Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Rate of convergence

-More precisely, in Subsection \ref{subsec:ItogN} we analyse the regularised empirical measure $u^N$.
-Namely, we establish the equation satisfied by $u^N$ and present the boundedness result for it that is proved in the appendix.
+In this section, we prove our first main result (Theorem \ref{th:rate2}).
+More precisely, in Subsection \ref{subsec:ItogN} we establish the equation satisfied by $u^N$ and present the boundedness result for it that is proved in the appendix.
 Then in Subsection \ref{subsec:proofRate2}, we prove Theorem \ref{th:rate2}.
 In Subsection \ref{subsec:CorRate}, we present the corollaries of Theorem \ref{th:rate2}.

-Before we start our proofs we give here a general preliminary lemma that is essential for our calculations and for the analysis of the mild form of \eqref{eq:PDE} and the mild form of the cut-off PDE \eqref{eq:cutoffPDE}. \begin{lemma} Let $K$ be satisfying the Assumptions \eqref{HK1} and \eqref{HK2}.
+First, we give a preliminary lemma that is essential for our calculations and for the analysis of the mild form of \eqref{eq:PDE} and the mild form of the cut-off PDE \eqref{eq:cutoffPDE}. \begin{lemma} Let $K$ be satisfying Assumptions \eqref{HK1} and \eqref{HK2} and recall that $\rK \geq \max (\pK', \qK')$.
 There exists $C_{K,d}>0$ (which depends on $K$ and $d$ only) such that for any $f \in \Lsol$,

 \end{lemma} \begin{proof} Recall that $\qK'$ denotes the conjugate exponent of the paremeter $\qK$ from \eqref{HK2}.
 In view of Assumptions \eqref{HK1} and \eqref{HK2}, H\"older's inequality yields

 The conclusion follows from the interpolation inequality $ \|f\|_{L^{\qK'}(\R^d)} \lesssim \|f\|_{\Lsol}$. \end{proof}